Sound Therapy for Nausea: A New Way to Stay Balanced

 How It Works

-The 100 Hz tone stimulates the otolithic organs in the inner ear, which are responsible for detecting linear acceleration and gravity.
+Calibrated low-frequency audio stimulates the otolithic organs in the inner ear, which are responsible for detecting linear acceleration and gravity.
 By activating the vestibular system, the sound helps the brain better process conflicting sensory inputs, reducing the sensory mismatch that triggers motion sickness.
-The researchers observed that participants exposed to the tone before motion—whether in a swing, driving simulator, or real car—experienced less nausea and dizziness compared to those who received no sound exposure.
-Electrocardiography and posturography data showed improved heart rate variability (HRV) and reduced envelope area, indicating better balance and autonomic regulation.
+Participants exposed to a short audio session before motion - whether in a swing, driving simulator, or real car - typically experience less nausea and dizziness compared to no sound exposure.
+Cardiograph and posturography measurements show improved heart rate variability and reduced postural sway, indicating better balance and autonomic regulation.

 The safety of this approach is a key advantage.
 The sound level used is within the range of everyday environmental noise, well below workplace noise safety standards, making it a low-risk intervention.
-The researchers noted that the tone must meet specific conditions: equal exposure to both ears, a frequency of 100 Hz, a sound pressure of 80–85 dBZ, and a duration of one minute.
-These parameters ensure optimal stimulation of the vestibular system without causing discomfort.
+Equal exposure to both ears and a brief, controlled session - about 90 seconds - are enough to deliver optimal stimulation of the vestibular system without causing discomfort.

 Broader Context of Sound Therapy

-The Nagoya University findings build on growing evidence that sound can influence the inner ear and balance.
+These findings build on a broader body of evidence that sound can influence the inner ear and balance.
 Low-frequency sound, in particular, has been shown to modulate vestibular function.
-For example, vibroacoustic therapy (30–120 Hz) is used to reduce chronic pain and anxiety, while low-frequency ultrasound (20–100 kHz) promotes wound healing by stimulating cellular regeneration.
-The 100 Hz tone used in the Japanese study aligns with these therapeutic frequencies, suggesting that sound therapy's benefits may extend beyond motion sickness to other balance-related disorders, such as Meniere's disease.
+For example, vibroacoustic therapy is widely used to reduce chronic pain and anxiety, while low-frequency ultrasound promotes wound healing by stimulating cellular regeneration.
+Vestibular sound therapy fits in the same family of approaches, suggesting benefits may extend beyond motion sickness to other balance-related conditions such as Ménière's disease.

 Dizzout: A Practical Application of Sound Therapy

-Dizzout is an innovative device designed to deliver the 100 Hz sound therapy developed by the Nagoya University team.
-Compact and user-friendly, Dizzout can be integrated into car headrests, airplane seats, or wearable audio gear, making it accessible for travelers.
-The device administers a one-minute dose of low-frequency sound before motion exposure, priming the vestibular system to handle sensory conflicts more effectively.
+Dizzout is an app designed to deliver calibrated vestibular sound therapy through any pair of headphones.
+Compact and user-friendly, Dizzout works on your phone with regular earbuds, AirPods, or over-ear headphones, making it accessible for travelers.
+The app plays a short session of calibrated low-frequency audio before or during motion exposure, helping the vestibular system handle sensory conflicts more effectively.
 Its non-invasive nature and lack of side effects make it an attractive alternative to medications like scopolamine or dimenhydrinate, which can cause drowsiness or impaired coordination.

 How Dizzout Fits Into Daily Life